tacosontitan/tacosontitan/README.md

-# 🏖️ Hazel's Sandbox 📦
+# 🏖️ Just a Sandbox 📦

-Do you ever get tired of creating console app after console app just to test out ideas or concepts?
+Do you ever get tired of creating new projects to test out new ideas, concepts, or theories?
 Well, so do I!
-This sandbox is now my permanent home for testing new ideas, concepts, or theories.
+Now, I simply create a new module, register it with the dependency injection container, and boot it up.

-Welcome to my sandbox, wanna play?
+> Welcome to my sandbox, wanna play?